 Immerse yourself in both comfort and inspiration for 6 days, 5 nights at Hawaii Island Retreat.
 This 4-star eco-boutique hotel and wellness spa is a place of intentional peacefulness, set among towering evergreens and ocean breezes along Hawaii Island's North Kohala coast.
 Three delicious daily meals are included in your workshop tuition.

-How late can I apply?
+How late can I sign up?

 What is your Refund policy?